gjermundgaraba/bjaanes.github.io/_posts/2016-03-23-converting-my-angular-1-application-to-typescript.md

 This was actually everything that was required for development and distribution builds to work.
 The bundle task picks up all the compiled files and bundles them just like before.

-If you don&#8217;t use bundles, you have to tweak this to make sense for you.
+If you don't use bundles, you have to tweak this to make sense for you.
 Perhaps you have to point your development server to the compiled output folder, or something similar.

 It should hopefully require little more effort than this, but you might have to find a solution that fits your particular build process.